conduktor/conduktor-docs/docs/gateway/reference/api-reference.md

 ## Overview

-The Conduktor Gateway REST API can be used to manage your organizations interceptors and other resources such as virtual clusters, alias topics and topic concentration rules.
+The Conduktor Gateway HTTP API can be used to manage your organizations interceptors and other resources such as virtual clusters, alias topics and topic concentration rules.

 **Open API documentation** portal is available on, `/` for the v1 API, and `/gateway/v2` for the v2 API, of your deployment host (e.g. `http://localhost:8888/gateway/v2`).